What is an Emission Zone?

 The move to introduce Emission Zones in the UK can be viewed in the context of overall pollutant emissions reductions over the last few decades, and although awareness of air pollution has risen considerably in recent years, in fact the UK's air quality is improving.

-More details on UK air pollution and overall emissions reductions (of NOx and other compounds including sulphur and particulate matter are available in the UKPIA 2019 Statistical Review.
+More details on UK air pollution and overall emissions reductions (of PM10 and other compounds are available in the Fuels Industry UK 2023 Statistical Review.
 The lead UK Department of State for ar quality is DEFRA, and we recommend further reading at the link below.

 Further information